mrsaraira/stateful-scheduler/README.md

 }

 /*
- * Now just inject MyStatefulJobSchedulerServiceImpl or StatefulJobSchedulerService to operate on available NamedJob
+ * Inject MyStatefulJobSchedulerServiceImpl or StatefulJobSchedulerService to operate on available NamedJobs
  * in the scheduler, or register your own dynamically with a given name.
  *
  * Available operations:
- *  + schedule job (returns StatefulScheduledFuture)
+ *  + Schedule job (returns StatefulScheduledFuture).
- *  + cancel job
+ *  + Cancel Job.
- *  + get jobs information (which includes its execution state and Thread.State)
+ *  + Get jobs information (which includes its name, execution state, Thread.State, elapsed time, run time, is cancelled).
- *  + get all jobs (name-NamedJob)
+ *  + Get all jobs (name-NamedJob).
- *  + get job by name
+ *  + Get a job by name.
  *  + You can extend this list as you wish :)
  */
 ```